What Do Structural Metal Fabricator or Fitter Do?

 The states with the most job growth for Structural Metal Fabricator or Fitter are Texas, Arizona, and Washington.
 Watch out if you plan on working in Vermont, Kansas, or Kentucky.
 These states have the worst job growth for this type of profession.

-Salary for a Structural Metal Fabricator or Fitter
+Structural Metal Fabricator or Fitter Salary

-Structural Metal Fabricators and Fitters make between $26,530 and $60,150 a year.
+The typical yearly salary for Structural Metal Fabricators and Fitters is somewhere between $26,530 and $60,150.

 Structural Metal Fabricators and Fitters who work in Alaska, New York, or Delaware, make the highest salaries.